Check the Site News page to keep up to date with the latest additions to the site.

 How you can help

 Calling all sticklers!
+The website aims to be factually accurate.
 If you spot any mistakes on the site or have any constructive comments or suggestions on how it could be improved, please let us know by e-mail.

 If you have any news or information about Lyn Paul, which you think we should add to the site please share it with us by sending an e-mail.